Loaísa expedition: Pacific voyage

 The San Lesmes disappeared entirely.
 Twentieth century speculation suggests she ran aground in the Tuamotus, either on the island of Anaa where a 1774 expedition found a cross erected on the beach, or off the Amanu atoll where an old Spanish cannon was later found.

 The third ship, Santa María del Parral, sailed the Pacific to Sangir off the northern coast of Sulawesi, where the ship was beached and its crew were variously killed or enslaved by the natives.
 Four survivors were rescued in 1528 by Álvaro de Saavedra Cerón's Spanish expedition coming from Mexico.

 The last galleon, Santa Maria de la Victoria, was the only ship to reach the Spice Islands, landing in September 1526.

 Survivors

-Loaísa himself died on July 30, 1526, Elcano a few days later, and Alonso de Salazar three weeks after that.
+Loaísa himself died on 30 July 1526 and Elcano a few days later, and Alonso de Salazar three weeks after that.
 Yñiguez reached the islands of Visayas and Mindanao in the Philippines and the Moluccas, but died of food poisoning.
 Only Andrés de Urdaneta and 24 other men survived to land in the Spice Islands.
 They returned to Spain in 1536 in the Portuguese India Armada and under Portuguese guard to complete the second world circumnavigation in history.
 One of the survivors was Maestre Anes (Hans von Aachen), who previously served as gunner on the Victoria under Magellan and Elcano, becoming the first man to circumnavigate twice.
 He subsequently joined the disastrous Villalobos Expedition whose survivors composed the third group of circumnavigators.